blendogames/Blendo-Wav-Tool-Skin-Deep/readme.md

-# Blendo Wav Tool
+# Blendo Wav Tool (Skin Deep)

 ## About
 This is a tool for sorting/browsing/managing game audio assets.
 ![](wavtool.png)

-This tool was made specifically for idTech4 projects but can be adapted for more general use.
+This tool was made specifically for idTech4 projects, but can be adapted for more general use.
 More [details here](https://blendogames.com/news/post/2025-03-03-wavtool).

 This is written in C# and a .sln solution for Visual Studio 2015 is provided.
 Windows only.